monero-project/monero/README.md

 | protoc       | ?             | NO       | `protobuf-compiler`  | `protobuf`   | `protobuf`         | `protobuf-compiler` | YES      | Hardware wallet |
 | libudev      | ?             | NO       | `libudev-dev`        | `systemd`    | `eudev-libudev-devel` | `systemd-devel`  | YES      | Hardware wallet |

-[1] On Debian/Ubuntu `libgtest-dev` only includes sources and headers.
-You must build the library binary manually.
-This can be done with the following command `sudo apt-get install libgtest-dev && cd /usr/src/gtest && sudo cmake . && sudo make`
-then:

-* on Debian:
-  `sudo mv libg* /usr/lib/`
-* on Ubuntu:
-  `sudo mv lib/libg* /usr/lib/`

-[2] libnorm-dev is needed if your zmq library was built with libnorm, and not needed otherwise
+[1] libnorm-dev is needed if your zmq library was built with libnorm, and not needed otherwise

 Install all dependencies at once on Debian/Ubuntu: